o1-labs/rfcs/0003-minimal-snarkyjs-checks-part1.md

 ## Detailed design
 [detailed-design]: #detailed-design

-To meet the requirements, it suffices to extract a single creation of an end-to-end recursive proof in type-free SnarkyJS into a separate CI job:
+To meet the requirements, it suffices to extract a single creation of an [end-to-end recursive proof](https://github.com/o1-labs/snarkyjs/pull/997/files#diff-32aa0e3ac39d1593084da877ed5ed544175d7058ebeeda1623157b31723b8a9bR40) into a separate CI job.

-(TODO bkase: Move this to a comment in the test, and link to it in the RFC)
-* This test will compile and create a recursive proof of one layer using ZkProgram
-* This test will run with type-checking turned off on TypeScript, this way we won't worry about type schema changes
-* Since the smart contract interface isn't used, we don't need to worry about anything breaking if transaction or account structure changes

 The existing SnarkyJS will remain unchanged in the "soft-fail" job on the Mina repo.